naemon/naemon.github.io/documentation/usersguide/downtime.md

 ### How Scheduled Downtime Affects Notifications

 When a host or service is in a period of scheduled downtime, Naemon will not allow normal notifications to be sent out for the host or service.
 However, a "DOWNTIMESTART" notification will get sent out for the host or service, which will serve to put any admins on notice that they won't receive upcoming problem alerts.
+Also a notification is sent, even if the object is in a downtime, if an acknowledgement is made with the notify flag set.

 When the scheduled downtime is over, Naemon will allow normal notifications to be sent out for the host or service again.
 A "DOWNTIMEEND" notification will get sent out notifying admins that the scheduled downtime is over, and they will start receiving normal alerts again.